Sparmaking

 This is a five-day course ending Friday

-Throughout the week, Rick will touch on other spar construction techniques.
+Throughout the week, John will touch on other spar construction techniques.
 Different spars as well as hardware details will be discussed.
-Time will be spent on the water looking at how different rigs work in their environment.
-This should lay the foundation for whatever rig style you choose.
-The course will close with a few coats of varnish and a discussion of maintaining your new rig for years to come.
-This week promises to be a full one, so come ready to make plenty of shavings and turn out beautiful wooden spars.
+This week promises to be a full one, so come ready to make plenty of shavings and turn out beautiful wooden spars!

 This course is appropriate for students with some knowledge and experience.
 Basic knowledge and use of hand tools is required for most shop courses.